 To save our bumblebees and other native pollinators, we need to understand the unique set of ecological demands each species requires throughout its life cycle.
 For bumblebees, these demands include: suitable microhabitats for queen bees to hibernate in the winter and establish nests in early to mid-spring, enough flowering plants for worker production in the late spring to summer, and for the colony to produce sufficient queens and males in mid-summer to fall.
 Unfortunately, we know little about how and why bumblebee species differ in such demands, limiting our ability to effectively conserve them.
-Fortunately, a new "Bee-cology" Project is beginning to fill that knowledge gap by crowdsourcing information about Massachusetts bumblebees.
+Fortunately, the "Bee-cology" Project is filling that knowledge gap by crowdsourcing information about Massachusetts bumblebees.
 You can get involved by planting a bumblebee-friendly garden and logging your observations.

 Planting a bumblebee-friendly garden